omgnetwork/elixir-omg/README.md

 See the [Tesuji Plasma design document](docs/tesuji_blockchain_design.md) for a full description for the Child Chain Server and Watcher.
 **NOTE** not all parts of that design have been implemented!

-A description of the [application architecture](docs/architecture.md) may be found in the `docs` directory.

 ## Getting Started

 A public testnet for the OMG Network is not yet available.
 However, if you are brave and want to test being a Tesuji Plasma chain operator, read on!